eccenca/cmem-plugin-pdf-extract/README.md

 Defines the maximum number of processes to use for concurrent file processing.
 By default, this is set to (number of virtual cores - 1).

+## Test regular expression

+Clicking the "Test regex pattern" button displays the number of files in the current project that match the regular expression specified with the ["File name regex filter"](#parameter_doc_regex) parameter.

 ## Development

 - Run [task](https://taskfile.dev/) to see all major development tasks.